 God said that Jeremiah would have to go wherever God sent him, and speak to anyone God told him to speak to (Jeremiah 1:7).

 The book of Jeremiah reports many messages from God to various nations.
 Jeremiah may well have done a lot of travelling around to deliver those messages.
 It is hard to see how he could have been a genuine prophet to the nations if the nations never heard his message!
 As a result, he could have been absent from Judah for many months or even years during his 40 years of work as a prophet.
-He was given messages for a very long list of nations including Egypt, the Philistines, Edom, Moab, Ammon, Tyre, Sidon, Dedan, Tema, Arabia, Elam, Media, Babylon and many other less well-known kingdoms.
+God gave him messages for a very long list of nations including Egypt, the Philistines, Edom, Moab, Ammon, Tyre, Sidon, Dedan, Tema, Arabia, Elam, Media, Babylon and many other less well-known kingdoms.

 We read many times of God telling Jeremiah to go and do something.
 Most of these things were in Judah and Jerusalem, but a few involved travelling outside Judah.
 For example, God tells him in Jeremiah 25:15-26 to take the cup of God’s wrath to many different kings (at least 25!).
 We can’t be sure how literally we should take this chapter, but if Jeremiah delivered the message to those kings at all, it would have required a lot of work and travel – much the same as Jonah had to do in visiting just one king.
 Jeremiah could easily have been an Old Testament version of Paul the traveller.